jordanlixu/eth-mcp-server/README.md

 USDC=
 ```

-> The private key is only used for constructing simulation transactions, **not broadcasted**.
+> The keys is only used for constructing simulation transactions, **not broadcasted**.

 ---